Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 Consider pseudo-holomorphic maps $u:\cS_r^{f}\to \wh{\tilde T_0}\times\wh{M}$.
 We have: \begin{lem} For fixed Lagrangian boundary conditions and fixed asymptotic conditions on ends, the moduli of stable quilted pseudo-holomorphic strips is compact. \end{lem} \begin{proof} It suffices to show the existence of a compact subset that contains all such strips.
 Fixing the asymptotic conditions and boundary conditions fixes the energy of $u$.
-Hence, as remarked, there is bound to the number of annuli $\tilde A_i$ that the projection of such a curve can cross.
-Moreover, by $\Om^2$-assumption, the $\wh M$ component of these curves is contained in a compact subset of $\wh{M}$.
-Similarly, for each $\tilde B_i$, the part that maps to $\tilde B_i\times\wh{M}$ lives over a compact subset of $\tilde B_i$.
+Hence, as remarked, there is a bound to the number of annuli $\tilde A_i$ that the projection of such a curve can cross.
+Moreover, by $\Om^2$-assumption, the $\wh M$ components of these curves are contained in a compact subset of $\wh{M}$.
+Similarly, for each $\tilde B_i$, the parts of these curves that map to $\tilde B_i\times\wh{M}$ live over a compact subset of $\tilde B_i$.
 This finishes the proof. \end{proof} Hence, Gromov compactness holds, and it is standard to show that moduli spaces of such maps are cut out transversally for generic choices of almost complex structures.
 Therefore, by standard gluing arguments, the count of such maps define a left-right-right $\Om^2(T_\phi)$-$\Om(T_0)$-$\Om(M)$-trimodule structure on (\ref{eq:grdvsoftrimodule}) with a twisting among the last two components (or equivalently a functor (\ref{eq:omfunct})).
 Note that we define the structure maps to be zero when one of the conditions $L_p''>\dots >L_0''>L_0\times_\phi L_0'$, $L_0>\dots >L_m$, or $L_0'>\dots L_n'$ is not satisfied.
 The trimodule equations/$A_\infty$-functor equations are satisfied thanks to Conditions (\ref{fd:trphi})-(\ref{fd:prdMcomponent}), as before.
 We denote both the trimodule and the functor (\ref{eq:omfunct}) by $\fM$.
 As before, the image of $L''\subset \wh{T_\phi}$ will be denoted by $\fM(L'')$ or $\fM_{L''}$.
 In the next section, we will show this induces a fully faithful functor $\cW^2(T_\phi)\to Bimod_{tw}(\cW(T_0),\cW(M))$.